Dulce Pinzon: The Real Story of the Superheroes

 One example of these "everyday superheroes" is the photograph titled "Noe Reyes.
 He sends hundreds of dollars back to Mexico every month."
 There are many undocumented workers from Puebla who reside in New York City and who work as dishwashers, deli workers, and cleaning women, etc. and whom are rarely recognized for their everyday acts of sacrifice and heroism in supporting their families in their countries of origin.

-Another example, is the story of behind the photograph Minerva Valencia, who dressed up as Catwoman for Dulce's artwork.
+Another example is the story behind the photograph of Minerva Valencia, who dressed up as Catwoman for Dulce's artwork.
 Valencia came to New York from Puebla and works as a babysitter in New York.
 The amount of economic remittance that she sends back to Puebla, Mexico is four hundred dollars per week.

-The New Yorker magazine photography critic Maria Lokke wrote about these images:In Dulce Pinzon’s “Superheroes” series, costumes are superimposed on working-class Mexicans in New York: cooks, nannies, construction workers.
+The New Yorker magazine photography critic Maria Lokke wrote about these images:In Dulce Pinzon's “Superheroes” series, costumes are superimposed on working-class Mexicans in New York: cooks, nannies, construction workers.
 These satirical scenes question modern heroism and bring into focus the vital role these individuals play in the lives of their families and in the economy of the larger community, on both sides of the border.
 She made these pictures, she writes, “to pay homage to these brave and determined men and women that somehow manage, without the help of any supernatural power, to withstand extreme conditions of labor in order to help their families and communities survive and prosper.”And in discussing Pinzon's photographs at the Art Museum of the Americas, Washingtonian magazine observed that :The iconic "Real Stories of Superheroes" series by Brooklyn-based Mexican photographer Dulce Pinzón depicts Mexican immigrants in the service sector performing their daily tasks while disguised as American superheroes.
 With titles such as "Aquaman is Juventino Rosas From the State of Mexico.
 He Works in a Fish Market in New York.
 He Sends $400 Home Each Week," the portraits memorialize the accomplishments of an enormous but invisible population.
 This project is easily Pinzon's best-known series and has been exhibited worldwide in museums, galleries and international art fairs.
 The process taken by Pinzón in her art photographic activism was cultural consumption (superheroes), customization (Mexican laborers portrayed as superheroes), and intervention (art displayed in mainstream areas such as museums, galleries and art fairs).
 Inspired by these photographs, in 2015 the Geneva-based International Organization for Migration (IOM) launched a social media campaign under the tag #MigrantHeroes "to invite people around the world to identify and tell the stories of migrant heroes."

 In 2012 the photographic series was published in English, Spanish, and French as a book titled Dulce Pinzón: The Real Story of the Superheroes (Editorial RM, ISBN 978-8415118244).

 In 2020 the photographs were added to the permanent collection of the Museo Universitario de Arte Contemporáneo in Mexico City and classified as part of the Mexican National Heritage.